 - Dry the Blood Oranges for 1 Hour, Roll in Additional Sugar, Then Place in the Fridge to Dry Overnight

-I have found that 40 minutes is usually more than enough time for the citrus to simmer in the pan for great results.
+I have found that 40 minutes is usually more than enough time for the citrus to simmer in the pan.
 Make sure to flip the blood oranges half-way through so both sides book evenly as the sugar water evaporates!
+These oranges will work as a topping on any blood orange dessert recipe

 In case you’re looking for a few more Vegan Dessert Recipes featuring citrus, don’t miss out on these recipes:Print